josephcc/josephcc.github.com/source/_posts/2016-10-16-UIST-highlight.markdown

 Joseph Chee Chang, Nathan Hahn, and Aniket Kittur. ***UIST 2016.***

-We introduce the idea of intentionally uncertain input in the context of highlighting.
-We introduced a system that uses force touch and fuzzy bounding boxes to support saving information while users are uncertain about where to highlight.
+Highlighting can be mentally taxing for learners who are often unsure about how much information they needed to include.
+We introduce the idea of intentionally uncertain input in the context of highlighting on mobile devices.
+We present a system that uses force touch and fuzzy bounding boxes to support saving information while users are uncertain about where to highlight.

 <!--more-->